Mabel Auld (1918 - 2020) - Obituary

 Roland - Mabel Auld, 102, of Roland died October 1, 2020 at Bethany Life Community.
 Funeral services will be Monday October 5 at 2 pm at Bergen Lutheran Church in Roland.
 Masks are required.
 Burial will follow in the Roland Cemetery.
 Visitation will be an hour prior to the service at the church.

-Mabel is survived her two sons, Dennis M. (Kimberly) of Roland and John A. (Mary) of Colorado Springs, CO; her daughter, Shirley J. (Walter) Johnson of Roanoke, VA; seven grandchildren; 12 great grandchildren.
+Mabel is survived her two sons, Dennis M. (Kimberly) of Roland and John A. (Mary) of Colorado Springs, CO; her daughter, Shirley J. (Walter) Johnson of Roanoke, VA; seven grandchildren, Dina (Chris) Cree , Trisha (John) Tjarks, Landon (Sarah) Auld, Riley (Carissa) Auld of Roland, Glen (Denise) Johnson, Wade (Emily) Johnson, James (Amzette) Auld and Beverly (Mike) Feldman; 12 great grandchildren, Emma, Hannah, Janesha, Jordan, Kolbi, Evelyn, Daniel, Luke, Jacob, Hannah, Caroline and Andrew.

 She was preceded in death by her parents; husband, James Auld and nine brothers and sisters.